Just when you thought it was safe again to surf the internet, another Jaws 3-D article pops up in your immediate horizon like a shark fin.

 I remember seeing Jaws 3-D in the theatres in 1983 as a 10-year-old, 3-D glasses and all.
 It’s worth pointing out that back then, not everyone was internet-smart.
 I do not recall the audience walking out or complaining in the theatre.
 I liked it as a kid and though I did notice some of the bigger flaws, it did provide some good laughs and scares for the swimming lessons I was taking around that time.
 In particular, the Shelby Overmann corpse scene is still tattooed in my memory banks.

-However, I was a kid and not aware of the general adult perception of the film, which was simple.
+As a kid I was not aware of the general adult perception of the film, which was simple.
 Jaws 3, Jaws 3-D, whatever you wanted to call it, was trash.
 Sharks roaring and swimming backwards, poor CGI, its many errors have been dissected throughly.
 This Siskel and Ebert clip is referring to Jaws 4: The Revenge, but you can imagine the review for Jaws 3-D was probably similar.

 There were also serious career implications at the time for some of those who were involved.
 The star actors, Bess Armstrong, Dennis Quaid, and Louis Gosset Jr., rarely talked about the film in interviews.
 The director Joe Alves, who was the production designer on Jaws and Jaws 2, never directed another feature film again.
 Lea Thompson, did go on to success after the film, starring in the Back to the Future franchise with Michael J. Fox, but some had to wait for the movie to run its course before they could find steady work again.